1024inc/engineering-blog/eng-paths/sr_software_engineer_2.md

 <tr><td  markdown="1">

 - Has been a tech lead for 2+ year.
-- Has proposed and led in 3+ technical planning or designs of large Epics and engineering initiatives.
+- Has proposed and led 3+ large technical epics (from design to execution) .
+- Has led the team on 1+ cross-teams initiative.
+- Has led the discussion and establishment of a long-term engineering plan for own team.
 - Has presented 3+ times on a technical topic for a PED talk, ideally based on Friday afternoon L+D initiatives.
 - Has documented 5+ technical aspects of systems implementation and/or post-mortems.
 - Has supported the growth of at least 1 engineer in the team.